Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Russian customs procedures include entry and exit declaration forms.
 Foreigners are allowed to export up to $3,000 without providing a customs declaration or proof of how the money was obtained.
 Foreigners may also export up to $10,000 by simply filling out a customs declaration upon exit.
 More than $10,000 can be exported upon proof that it was imported into Russia legally (a stamped customs declaration or proof of a legal bank or wire transfer must be presented to export currency).
 Failure to follow these procedures can and does result in delays, detentions, confiscation of the currency, and even imprisonment.
 Lost or stolen customs forms should be reported to the Russian police, and a police report (spravka) should be obtained to present to customs officials upon departure.
 Often, however, the traveler will find that the lost customs declaration cannot be replaced.

 You should obtain a receipt for all items of value – including caviar – purchased in Russia.
 Furthermore, old artifacts and antiques must have a certificate indicating that they have no historical value.
 For further information, call Russian Customs at +7 (495) 265 6628 or 208 2808.
-Additional information may be found on Russian Customs’ website: http://eng.customs.ru/
+Additional information may be found on Russian Customs’ website.

 Export duties may be imposed on any items that are determined by customs officials at the point of departure to be of commercial use.
-Items which may appear to have historical or cultural value – icons, rugs, art, antiques, etc. – generally may be taken out of Russia only with prior written approval of the Ministry of Culture and payment of a 100% duty.
+Items that may appear to have historical or cultural value – icons, rugs, art, antiques, etc. – generally may be taken out of Russia only with the prior written approval of the Ministry of Culture and payment of a 100% duty.
 Occasionally, dealers of quality items may be able to arrange this approval at a lower cost.
 Certain items, such as caviar, medications, jewelry, precious and semi-precious stones or metals, and fuel may be exported duty-free in limited amounts only.

 To prevent possible difficulties in taking currency and valuables out of Russia, travelers are highly advised to ensure that their passenger declaration form is completed and is stamped by customs officials at the point of entry.
 This customs declaration should be kept and made available when exiting Russia.